Third Party Administrators (TPA)

 Administrators must file a Texas Annual Insurance Maintenance, Assessment and Retaliatory Report with the Texas Comptroller on or before March 1.
 Summary of Maintenance Tax and Assessment Rates

-June 30 - Annual Report to TDI - NEW PROCESS (INSURERS AND HMO'S SEE BELOW)
+June 30 - Annual Report to TDI - (HMOS SEE BELOW)

 If you need to add an additional document or deficiency refer to Tutorial for attaching a deficiency to TPA renewal